BeamMW/beam-docs/source/rtd_pages/user_desktop_wallet_guide.rst

 .. _user_desktop_wallet_guide:

-.. warning:: The following document is still under construction and is subject to changes
+.. warning:: The following document is still under construction and is subject to changes.

 .. _desktop_wallet_guide: